wp-plugins/excellent-transition-gallery/readme.txt

 <code><?php if (function_exists (etgwtlt_show)) etgwtlt_show(); ?></code>

-3. Use below code in post or page.
+3. Use the given short code in post or page.

-<code>[excellent-transition-gallery=sample.xml]</code>
-In above code "sample.xml" is your gallery XML file, the XML file should be available in the gallery folder.

-<code>[excellent-transition-gallery filename="sample.xml"]</code>

 http://www.gopiplus.com/work/2010/07/18/excellent-transition-gallery/